aws-samples/aws-cdk-examples/python/stackset/service-managed-stackset/README.md

 ---

 This is a CDK Example for Service Managed StackSets with Python using [cdk-stacksets](https://github.com/cdklabs/cdk-stacksets/tree/main) L2 Construct.
-This contruct is experimental and under active development.Cloudformation StackSets allow you to deploy a single CloudFormation template across multiple AWS accounts and regions.
+This example uses a contruct which is experimental and under active development.
+Cloudformation StackSets allow you to deploy a single CloudFormation template across multiple AWS accounts and regions.

 ## Overview
 This CDK Example allows you to: